-It is a violation of the university's expectations for a student to possess, use, or be under the influence of illegal drugs...Federal drug laws.

-See Student Handbook on page 44
+It is a violation of the university's expectations for a student to possess, use, or be under the influence of illegal drugs.
+See Student Handbook on page 26.

-Drug and Alcohol Abuse Education Programs (Training and Counseling Resources):
+Drug and Alcohol Abuse Education Programs (Training and Counseling Resources)

 The University makes continuous efforts to keep students, faculty, and staff aware of the on-campus and off-campus programs which provide information and professional services on matters related to the abuse of alcohol, illegal drugs, and tobacco products.
 Students are encouraged to contact the Office of Student Development for information and appropriate referral.
+See Student Development for information and appropriate referral.
+See Student Development for information and appropriate referral.